PiNet/PiNet/README.md

 ---**NBD-compress-disable** - Disables NBD recompressing temporarily without disabling NBD overall.
 ---**NBD-compress-enable** - Enables NBD recompressing again after being temporarily disabled.
 **Update-Pi-LTSP** - Fetches the most recent version of the control script from github.

+**Install-Program** - Use to install new packages for your Raspbian image.
+**Manage-Users** - A submenu with tools for adding, removing and changing passwords of users.
+---**Add-user** - Tool for adding new users to Linux.
+---**Remove-user** - Tool for removing users from Linux.
+---**Change-password** - Tool for changing Linux user passwords.
+---**Launch-graphical** - Launches graphical user management panel.
+---**Add-teacher** - Used to add users to the teacher group.
+---**Enable-Sudo** - Enable the use of Sudo for students.
+Required for GPIO work.
+---**Disable-Sudo** - Disables use of Sudo for students.
+**Update-All** - Runs apt-get upgrade on server and Raspberry Pi OS to update everything.
+**Backup-Menu** - A submenu containing automatic backup setup wizard and options for backups.
+---**Configure-backup** - Launches backup configuration tool to setup backups for students work.
+---**Disable-Backup** - Disables backup.
+Old backups are not deleted.
+---**Display-Logs** - Displays the log file for the backup system.
+Should be checked regularly!
+**Collect-work** - Collects work from students ```handin``` folders.
+See below.
+**Change-IP** - Run this if your servers IP address changes or want to update your SD card image.
+**Rebuild-OS** - Run this to rebuild the Raspberry Pi operating system if something goes wrong.
+**Epoptes-Menu** - Use to manage Epoptes classroom management software.
+---**Install** - Install Epoptes for the server and the Raspberry Pis.
+---**Epoptes-launch** - Launches the Epoptes admin console.
+---**Epoptes-admin** - Allows user to add a new admin account for Epoptes.
+---**Remove-Epoptes** - Removes Epoptes from server and Raspberry Pis.
+**Pi-control-menu** - Use for installing Picontrol classroom management software.
+---**Enable/update-Picontrol** - Installs Picontrol or runs an update on it.
+---**Disable-Picontrol** - Uninstalls Picontrol.
+**Full-Install** - Runs a full install of Raspi-LTSP.
+Also useful if full reinstall is required.
+**Other** - Submenu for miscellaneous options.
+---**Network-technology** - Allows the user to switch between NBD and NFS network technologies.
+---**NBD-recompress** - Forces a NBD OS recompression.
+---**NBD-compress-disable** - Disables NBD recompressing temporarily without disabling NBD overall.
+---**NBD-compress-enable** - Enables NBD recompressing again after being temporarily disabled.

 ##Handin system